-- (1) Each option vests at the rate of 25% on each of the first four anniversaries of the grant date. - (2) Indicates the number of shares of common stock subject to RSU awards.
-Each RSU represents the right to receive one share of our common stock. - (3) The dollar amounts represent the market value of the shares subject to the RSUs, calculated by multiplying the closing sales price of our common stock on the last business day of Fiscal 2014 by the applicable number of shares. - (4) The original RSU award was granted on August 12, 2010 and vests in equal annual installments over four years.
-The first installment vested on August 10, 2011.
-The shares indicated represent the remaining unvested amount. - (5) The original RSU award was granted on August 10, 2011 and vests in equal annual installments over four years.
+(2) Indicates the number of shares of common stock subject to restricted stock unit ("RSU") awards.
+Each RSU represents the right to receive one share of our common stock.
+The RSU awards vest in equal annual installments over four years, with the first installment vesting approximately one year after the grant date.
+Vested shares are issued as soon as practicable after the applicable vesting date.

+(3) The dollar amounts represent the market value of the shares subject to the RSUs, calculated by multiplying the closing sales price of our common stock on the last business day of Fiscal 2015 by the applicable number of shares.

+- (4) Mr. Mohaddes resigned as our Chief Executive Officer and President in February 2015.
+In accordance with his Separation Agreement, the vested portions of his options will terminate three months after the cessation of his transition services under the Separation Agreement, to the extent not exercised prior to such termination.
+The unvested portion of his options terminated upon his resignation in February 2015 and no additional options will vest after such resignation. - (5) The original RSU award was granted on August 10, 2011 and vests in equal annual installments over four years.
 The first installment vested on August 10, 2012.
 The shares indicated represent the remaining unvested amount. - (6) The original RSU award was granted on August 9, 2012 and vests in equal annual installments over four years.
 The first installment vested on August 9, 2013.
 The shares indicated represent the remaining unvested amount.

-$Employment\ Contracts;\ Termination\ of\ Employment\ and\ Change\ of\ Control\ Arrangements$
+Employment Contracts; Termination of Employment and Change of Control Arrangements

 We do not currently have any employment contracts in effect with any of our named executive officers other than the agreements described below.
 We provide incentives such as salary, benefits and option grants to attract and retain executive officers and other key associates.
 The plan administrators of the 1997 Stock Incentive Plan and the 2007 Omnibus Incentive Plan have the authority to provide for the accelerated vesting of outstanding options held by an individual in connection with the termination of such individual's employment following an acquisition in which these options are assumed or the repurchase rights with respect to the unvested shares are assigned or upon certain changes in control of the Company.
-Other than such accelerated vesting and the agreements described below, there is no agreement or policy which would entitle any executive officer to severance payments or any other compensation as a result of such officer's termination.
+Other than such accelerated vesting and the agreements described below, there is no agreement or policy which would entitle any named executive officer to severance payments or any other compensation as a result of such officer's termination.

-Agreement with Abbas Mohaddes
+Agreements with Abbas Mohaddes